Actor Kevin Spacey cleared of all charges of sexual assault - Local News 8

 Spacey claimed that this was a “clumsy pass,” but denied sexually assaulting him.

-The most serious accusation, made by the fourth complainant, an aspiring actor, said he contacted Spacey after having a brief interaction with him at a theater production, asking Spacey for career advice.
-Spacey invited him to his London apartment two weeks later and sexually assaulted him.
-The complainant alleged that he had been drugged by Spacey, and said he woke up to Spacey performing a sexual act on him.
+The most serious accusation, made by the fourth complainant, an aspiring actor, said he contacted Spacey after having a brief interaction with him at a theater production, and asking Spacey for career advice.
+Spacey invited him to his London apartment two weeks later and sexually assaulted him, the man alleged.
+The complainant alleged that he had been drugged by the actor, and said he woke up to Spacey performing a sexual act on him.

 Spacey told the court that the two had shared “a consensual, a very nice and lovely evening.”